Remi-Coulom/joedb/doc/source/concurrency.rst

 ---------

 Concurrency works by letting each process have a local copy of the central database.
-Each process can keep data synchronized with 3 basic operations:
+Each process can keep data synchronized with 3 operations:

 - **pull**: update local data with new journal entries from the central database.